timescale/docs/api/_hyperfunctions/heartbeat_agg/trim_to.md

           The trimmed aggregate.
   examples:
     - description: >
-        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to rollup several weeks and trim the result to an exact month.
+        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, use this query to roll up several weeks and trim the result to an exact month:
       command:
         code: |
           SELECT trim_to(rollup(health), '03-1-2022 UTC', '1 month')